googledatalab/datalab/tools/experimental/hosted-service/README.md

 Now, you can deploy the VM manager, which also runs in an App Engine Flex app.

+Before you do, set the value of the `MY_DOMAIN` environment variable to the domain portion of your user's email addresses.
+For example, if you are allowing users with `@example.com` email addresses, then you would run `export MY_DOMAIN=example.com`:

 ```sh
 sed -i -e "s/MY_DOMAIN/${MY_DOMAIN}/" vmmanager/vmmanager.yaml
 gcloud --project ${PROJECT_ID} app deploy vmmanager/vmmanager.yaml